-- Moisturize right after you cleanse to replenish your skin’s moisture.
+- Moisturise right after you cleanse to replenish your skin’s moisture.

-- Moisturizing in the evening before bed will ensure you wake up with a supple complexion as your skin repairs itself overnight.
+- Moisturising in the evening before bed will ensure you wake up with a supple complexion as your skin repairs itself overnight.

 - An eye cream applied twice a day, under eyes and on over the lids, will protect and hydrate the delicate eye area, while also reducing dark spots and puffiness.

-No matter what genes you were born with, these healthy habits will help minimize signs of aging to keep you looking healthier and younger, longer.
+No matter what genes you were born with, these healthy habits will help minimize signs of ageing to keep you looking healthier and younger, longer.